 Occipital Neuralgia is an injury or inflammation of the occipital nerves, the nerves that flow along the scalp.
-This results in intense piercing, throbbing, or shock-like pain in the upper neck, back of the head, and behind the ears.
+This results in an intense, piercing, throbbing, shock-like, and chronic pain in the upper neck, back of the head, and behind the ears.
+Occipital neuralgia is considered among the most severe forms of neuropathic pain.

 Symptoms of occipital Neuralgia